pollfish/docs/s2s.md

-banned_phrase | The respondent entered in open ended questions a banned phrase disqualification_rule | The respondent has failed to provide consistent answers between similar questions straight_lining | The respondent gave identical (or nearly identical) answers to questions that are using the same response scale
+banned_phrase | The respondent entered in open ended questions a banned phrase disqualification_rule | The respondent has failed to provide consistent answers between similar questions straight_lining | The respondent gave identical (or nearly identical) answers to questions that are using the same response scale survey_already_taken | The respondent has already completed the survey

  > **Important:** These responses might change in the future